Furikuda/bork/docs/quickstart.rst

 different local machines.
 It backs up a machine's important files (but not the complete operating system) to a repository ``~/backup/main``  on a remote server.
 Some files which aren't necessarily needed in this backup are excluded.
-See :ref:`borg_patterns` on how to add more exclude options.
+See :ref:`bork_patterns` on how to add more exclude options.

-After the backup this script also uses the :ref:`borg_prune` subcommand to keep only a certain number of old archives and deletes the others.
+After the backup this script also uses the :ref:`bork_prune` subcommand to keep only a certain number of old archives and deletes the others.

-Finally, it uses the :ref:`borg_compact` subcommand to remove deleted objects from the segment files in the repository to free disk space.
+Finally, it uses the :ref:`bork_compact` subcommand to remove deleted objects from the segment files in the repository to free disk space.

 Before running, make sure that the repository is initialized as documented in